-The State of Alaska's rail heritage dates back to 1898 when the White Pass & Yukon Route Railroad completed its 111-mile route between Skagway and Whitehorse, Yukon Territory.
-Not long after, in 1903 the Alaska Central Railroad (the state's first) completed its main line between Seward and 51 miles to the north near what is now Anchorage (a point known as the Ship Creek).
-This was essentially the beginning of what is today widely recognized as the Alaska Railroad.
-While the AC only important connection was at Steward, service to the port city was nonetheless a vital transportation artery for region that was so rugged viable horse trails and roads were scarce.
-Still, with limited online business the railroad went bankrupt just four years later and was reorganized as the Alaska Northern Railway in 1909.
+The State of Alaska's rail heritage dates back to 1898 when the White Pass & Yukon Route Railroad opened its 111-mile line between Skagway and Whitehorse, Yukon Territory (Canada).
+However, this narrow-gauge operation was largely local in nature to serve the booming Klondike Gold Rush of 1897.
+It later transitioned into handling copper, silver, and lead ore which continued until October 7, 1982 when freight operations ceased.
+The railroad would likely have been abandoned if not for the tourism industry and has flourished in that role ever since.
+The then-Alaska Territory's introduction to standard-gauge railroads began with the Alaska Central Railroad (AC), which opened 51 miles north from Seward in 1909.
+While the AC's only important connection was at Steward, service to the port city was nonetheless a vital transportation artery for a region that was so rugged even viable horse trails and roads were scarce.
+Unfortunately, with limited online business the railroad went bankrupt and was reorganized as the Alaska Northern Railway in 1909.